memfault/interrupt/_drafts/heartbeats.md

   versions, and specific devices
 - Minimal data, bandwidth and connectivity requirements
 - Clock time not required
-- "Cheap" infrastructure requirements
+- Cost-effective infrastructure
-- Useful even with 10 devices and can scale to 1000's+
+- Useful even with 5 devices and can scale to 1000's+

 We will go through each common approach to gathering monitoring data from devices and asses them on the above requirements.